pawan-joshee/android_tv_pdf_viewer/README.md

 If this project helps you, please consider giving it a star to show your support!

 Keywords: Android TV PDF Reader, PDF Viewer for Android TV, Flutter, Open Source, TV App, PDF Reader, Large Screen PDF on TV

+APK will only be installable on Android TV device - flutter build apk --release --target-platform android-arm64 --flavor tv